On Milestones and Sisyphean Boulders

 What makes October 2024 doubly special is that it was also my short fiction debut in English with The Good Life Review.

-I've fulfilled a dream, and yet I've really struggled to celebrate.
+I've fulfilled a dream, and yet, I've really struggled to celebrate.

 I don't want writing, creating, learning, reading, to just be a constant race, always reaching for something that I imagine to be better.
-I want to be anchored in the present to observe and live where I am, rather than always focusing on that "next" destination.
+I want to be anchored in the present and live where I am, rather than always focusing on that "next" destination.
 It's a privilege to be able to do so and ultimately, one day, there won't be a next destination.

 « Il faut imaginer Sisyphe heureux ».